-- Distribution pricing practiceThe 2021 distribution pricing practice note 2nd edition 2021 providesnoteguidelines to help distributors interpret and apply the distribution pricing principles.
-This can be found on the Electricity Authority's website. - DPP The Commerce Commission sets a price-quality path for each regulated lines company - a price path is the maximum total revenue a lines company can recover from its consumers and the quality path is the minimum level of quality of service that it must provide.
-A default price path (DPP) is a low cost, standard method of calculating the pricequality path for lines company's not on a CPP - DPP Determination 2020WELL's current price-quality path, Decision No [2020] NZCC 25, Electricity Distribution Services Default Price-Quality Path (Wellington Electricity transition) Amendments Determination 2020 - EDB An Electricity Distribution Business is an entity that owns and operates an electricity distribution network to provide electricity distribution services - Electricity Authority The Electricity Authority is an independent Crown entity responsible for the efficient operation of the New Zealand electricity market.
-It is the electricity market regulator
+The 2021 distribution pricing practice note 2nd edition 2021 provides guidelines to help distributors interpret and apply the distribution pricing principles.
+This can be found on the Electricity Authority's website.

+DPP The Commerce Commission sets a price-quality path for each regulated lines company - a price path is the maximum total revenue a lines company can recover from its consumers and the quality path is the minimum level of quality of service that it must provide.
+A default price path (DPP) is a low cost, standard method of calculating the pricequality path for lines company's not on a CPP

+DPP Determination 2025 WELL's current price-quality path, Decision No [2024] NZCC 28,

+Electricity Distribution Services Default Price-Quality Path